js-scala/js-scala/README.md

 2. Run `sbt`. `test` to ensure everything works.
 Then `publish-local`.

-### Use it in Play!
-2.0.2
+### Use it in your project

-* [build-play20](http://github.com/js-scala/build-play20) builds Play 2! and all its transitive Scala dependencies with Scala-Virtualized, for compatibility with this DSL.
-Deployment on [dotcloud](http://github.com/js-scala/play2-on-dotcloud) is an option.
+1. Add a dependency on `js-scala-0.3-SNAPSHOT`
+2. Set the Scala organization to `org.scala-lang.virtualized`
+3. Set the `-Yvirtualize` compiler option

 ### Use it in Play!
 2.1